emmett-framework/emmett/docs/validations.md

 | image | (for *upload* fields) ensure the input is an image file |
 | list:*type* | ensure is a list with elements of given *type* (available with all `'is'` values except for *image* and *json*) |

-Since many options of the `'is'` validators ensure a specific python type, on validation the input values will also be converted to the right type: an input which should be `'int'` and that it comes as a string from the form, will be converted as an `int` object for all the other validators, or for your post-validation code.
+Since many options of the `'is'` validator ensure a specific python type, on validation the input values will also be converted to the right type: an input which should be `'int'` and that it comes as a string from the form, will be converted as an `int` object for all the other validators, or for your post-validation code.

 Here are some examples of `'is'` validation helper: